facontidavide/Bonxai/README.md

 - The number one reason is to have fun and to learn something new :)
 - I want this library to be small and easy to integrate into larger projects.
-  The core data structure is 600 lines of code, only.
+  The core data structure is less than 1000 lines of code.
 - It is not an "exact" rewrite, I modified few important aspects of the algorithm to make it slightly faster, at least for my specific use cases.